piyushkr22/piyushkr22/README.md

 <br>

-> **Software Consultant with over 1.5 years of experience in building modern, high-performance web applications using React and TypeScript.**
+> **Frontend Developer with nearly 2 years of experience building scalable, user-focused web applications.
+Skilled in Java, JavaScript, React, and MySQL, with a strong background in designing responsive UIs and optimizing databases.**

-> **Currently involved in developing in-house products and features that enhance core functionality and streamline workflows within the organization.**